GOP lawmaker slams Schiff during impeachment hearing, demands proof of whistleblower 'immunity'

 CLICK HERE TO GET THE FOX NEWS APP

 The Republican went on to claim House Speaker Nancy Pelosi, D-Calif., had penned a Sept.
-23 "Dear Colleague" letter to all 535 elected representatives and senators that asserted whistleblowers are "required by law to testify to the House and Senate Intelligence Committees."
+23 "Dear Colleague" letter to all 435 elected representatives that asserted whistleblowers are "required by law to testify to the House and Senate Intelligence Committees."

 Therefore, Conaway claimed, Schiff is either "defying" Pelosi, and thereby federal law, or Pelosi has the legal standard incorrect.